About the Program

 + Michael Manga, Professor.
-Hydrogeology, fluid mechanics, geomorphology, earth & planetary science, geological processes involving fluids, including problems in physical volcanology, geodynamics, dynamics of suspensions, flow & transport in porous materials, percolation theory.
+Hydrogeology, fluid mechanics, geomorphology, earth and planetary science, geological processes involving fluids, including problems in physical volcanology, geodynamics, dynamics of suspensions, flow and transport in porous materials, percolation theory.

 Burkhard Militzer, Associate Professor.
 Saturn, structure and evolution of Jupiter, and extrasolar giant planets.

 Steven R. Pride, Adjunct Professor.
 Crusted seismology, poroelasticity, electrical properties of rocks, physics of brittle fracture.

 James W. Rector, Professor.
 Geophysics, Oil and Gas, Unconventional Shale Gas Reservoirs, Horizontal Drilling, Fracking, Near Surface Seismology, Tunnel Detection, Treasure Hunting, and Geophysical Archaeology, Borehole Seismology.

 Paul Renne, Professor in Residence.
 Geochemistry, geochronology, paleomagnetism.